bramvrancken/SpELL-ULB.github.io/docs/index.md

 # Homepage

-!!! warning "This site is continuously evolving."

--   Information may be missing or outdated
+!!! warning "This site is continuously evolving and information may be missing or outdated."

--   Thank you for being patient and passing info and stuff that should be added to Bram or Simon.
+Thank you for being patient and passing info and stuff that should be added to Bram or Simon.

 ## Sitemap